Autoimmune Inner Ear Disease (AIED)

 Proposed clinical criteria for AIED

 Researchers are still discussing the definition of AIED and the best way to diagnose it.
 One group has suggested the following major and minor criteria for AIED.
-The group suggests that a doctor can diagnose AIED if the patient has at least 3 of the major criteria OR 2 major criteria and at least 2 minor criteria.
+The group suggests that a doctor can diagnose AIED if the patient has at least three of the major criteria OR two major criteria and at least two minor criteria.
 However, these criteria are not used by all doctors.

 Major proposed criteria for AIED:

 - a high level of a type of autoantibodies called antinuclear antibodies (ANA)